Week

 Day 8: Departure

-After breakfast in local restaurant, we’ll give you a ride to the airport or somewhere else in Montenegro.
+After breakfast at the accommodation, we’ll give you a ride to the airport or somewhere else in Montenegro.

 1